cloudquery/cloudquery/website/pages/docs/support.md

 # Support

-A few levels and channels of support are available.
+Several levels and channels of support are available.

 ## Community